Government of Croatia: Structure and powers

 The government, the main executive power of the Croatian state, is headed by the prime minister (PM).
-The PM currently has four deputies (elected by the Croatian Parliament), who also serve as government ministers; there are 16 other ministers, who are appointed by the prime minister with the approval of the Sabor (by absolute majority vote).
+The PM currently has seven deputies (elected by the Croatian Parliament), who also serve as government ministers; there are in total 18 ministers, who are appointed by the prime minister with the approval of the Sabor (by absolute majority vote).
 The government ministers are each in charge of a particular sector of activity such as Foreign Affairs.
-The prime minister and all the deputies form an inner cabinet, tasked with coordinating and supervising the work of government ministers on behalf of the PM; the inner cabinet also prepares materials for meetings of the full government cabinet (consisting of the inner cabinet and the remaining 16 ministers).
+The prime minister and all the deputies form an inner cabinet, they are tasked with coordinating and supervising the work of government ministers on behalf of the PM; the inner cabinet also prepares materials for meetings of the full government cabinet (consisting of the inner cabinet and the remaining 11 ministers).
 The first deputy prime minister also discharges the duties of the prime minister when the latter is incapacitated or absent.
 State secretaries (državni tajnici) are the highest officials below each minister.
 There are one or more State secretaries in the ministries.
 Each State secretary is appointed by the government for the term of the minister, and is responsible to the minister.
 They act as deputy ministers and attend meetings only exceptionally.
 State secretaries are also heads of the Central State Offices (see below).

 The executive branch is responsible for proposing legislation and a budget, executing the laws and guiding the foreign and internal policies of the republic.
 The government's official residence is at the Banski dvori in Zagreb.
 Although the cabinet normally meets at the Banski dvori, occasionally its meetings are held elsewhere in the country.

 The Government of the Republic of Croatia exercises its executive powers in conformity with the Croatian Constitution and legislation enacted by the Croatian Parliament, the Sabor (Hrvatski sabor).
 Its structure, operational procedures and decision-making processes are defined by the Government of the Republic of Croatia Act (2011 with 2014 and 2016 amendments) and the Government Rules of Procedure (2015 with 2015 amendments).
 The Constitution mandates that the government proposes legislation and other documents to the parliament, proposes the budget and gives financial reports, implements Acts and other decisions of the parliament, enacts any regulations required to implement the Acts, defines foreign and internal policies, directs and oversees the operation of state administration, promotes the economic development of the country, directs the activities and development of public services and performs other activities conforming to the provisions of the Constitution and applicable legislation.
 The government also passes regulations and administrative acts and orders appointments and removals of appointed officials and civil servants within the scope of its powers.
 It makes rulings in cases of conflicts of jurisdiction between governmental institutions, responds to questions asked parliamentary majority and opposition representatives, prepares proposals of new legislation and other regulations, gives opinions on legislation and other regulations and adopts strategies for the economic and social development of the country.